giusguerrini/xwterm/README.md

 required steps:

 - Write a JavaScript class containing the code that implements the protocol.
-The class must extend **AnsiTermDriver** (it is the "dummy" protocol described above).
+The class must extend `AnsiTermDriver` (it is the "dummy" protocol described above).
 - Instantiate an object of the class.
-- Assign the object to AnsiTerm's configuration parameter "driver".
+- Assign the object to AnsiTerm's configuration parameter `driver`.

-If the parameter "driver" is not null, the terminal ignores "channelType" and all protocol-specific parameters (but you can set "channelType" to "custom" for clarity).
+If the parameter `driver` is not null, the terminal ignores `channelType` and all protocol-specific parameters (but you can set `channelType` to "custom" for clarity).

 Example (minimal):